Metatarsalgia (original) (raw)

 Recovery

-Once the pain is gone, you can increase stretching and strengthening exercises and gradually get back to normal activity.
-Try a low-impact type of exercise at first, like swimming.
+Once your pain is gone, you can increase your foot and ankle stretching and strengthening exercises and gradually get back to normal activity.
+Try a low-impact exercise, such as swimming, first.

 Most people recover from metatarsalgia with treatment.
-But you need to understand what caused it in your case and take steps to keep it from coming back.
+But you need to understand what caused it and take steps to keep it from coming back.

-Taking good care of your feet can help you avoid another bout with metatarsalgia.
+Taking good care of your feet can help you avoid another bout of metatarsalgia.

 - Keep calluses from building up.
 You can soak your feet and gently rub the area with a pumice stone.